Updated November 6, 2019

 - No big change to the market for our services.
 There will be a few more consumers that are eligible for Medicaid.
 A few more states may regulate short term medical health insurance.
-But the market for people buying their own health insurance will still grow, as expected.
+But the market for people buying their own health insurance—and the need for information on buying health insurance—will still grow, as expected.

 - There will be more health plan “variations” as more control is shifted to the states.

 - There will be more attention to “bad actors” in the insurance market.
 Insurance agents and carriers that don’t serve consumers in high-quality ways will be ousted.
 Pivot Health will continue to monitor state regulatory and legislative plans.

 - The financial markets are pleased by the outcome of the election because it won’t change tax policy in significant ways, and won’t change the fundamentals of health insurance in meaningful ways.

 At the end of the day, it remains a great time to be an insurance agent.
 The InsureTech space continues to emerge and we look forward to serving our customers and providing our brokers with innovative insurance products.
 Stay tuned … we may just be launching something very soon.